linrongbin16/fzfx.vim/README.md

 - `FzfxLiveGrep(U)W` is a variant of `FzfxLiveGrep(U)`, except it searches by cursor word, e.g. `expand('<cword>')`.

+- `FzfxResumeLiveGrep` can resume last live grep (include all above variants).

 ### FzfxBranches

 https://github.com/linrongbin16/fzfx.vim/assets/6496887/e4b3e4b9-9b38-4fd7-bb8b-b7946fc49232

-- `FzfxBranches` can search git branches, and use `ENTER` to switch to the selected branch:
+- `FzfxBranches` can search git branches, and use `ENTER` to switch to the selected branch.

-### FzfxResumeLiveGrep/FzfxResumeFiles
+### FzfxHistoryFiles

-- `FzfxResumeLiveGrep` can resume last live grep (include all variants).
-- `FzfxResumeFiles` can resume last files search (include all variants).
+- `FzfxHistoryFiles` can search history files (old opened files by `v:oldfiles` and opened buffers).

 ## Config